Building U.S.-Indonesia Mutual Understanding Since 1994

 Field Trips

 USINDO organizes a variety of field trips to renowned cultural and historical monuments/sites in Yogyakarta.
 These trips are designed to allow the students to learn about and experience firsthand Yogyakarta’s unique culture, history, tradition, belief system, and natural wonders.
-Previous field trips have included the famous Merapi Lava Tour, as well as visits to Indmira organic farming, the historic quarter of Kotagede, Borobudur Temple, Prambanan Temple, Tugu Yogyakarta, Keraton Palace, and a variety of other famous sites in and around Yogyakarta.
+Past excursions have encompassed memorable experiences such as the famous Merapi Lava Tour, as well as visits to Indmira organic farming, the historic quarter of Kotagede, Borobudur Temple, Prambanan Temple, Tugu Yogyakarta, Keraton Palace, and a variety of other famous sites in and around Yogyakarta.

 Discover Jakarta

-Past Summer Studies participants have had the chance to meet with distinguished figures such as Indonesia’s former Minister of Trade, the U.S. Ambassador to Indonesia, Indonesia’s Deputy Speaker of the House of Representatives, the Deputy Chief of Staff to the President, as well as heads of various organizations in Indonesia.
+Past participants have met with prominent figures, including Indonesia's former Minister of Trade, the U.S. Ambassador and Deputy Chief of Mission to Indonesia, and the Deputy Speaker of the House of Representatives, among others.

-USINDO will also organize trips to renowned historical sites within the capital, such as the Istiqlal Mosque, Jakarta Cathedral, the Museum of National History, the National Monument, and many more.
+USINDO will also organize trips to renowned historical sites within the capital, such as the Istiqlal Mosque, Jakarta Cathedral, the Museum of National History, Jakarta Old Town (Kota Tua) and Taman Mini Indonesia Indah (Indonesia Miniature Park), and many more.
+Last year, the fellows took part in conservation efforts of Jakarta’s coastline by planting mangrove trees at Pantai Indah Kapuk (PIK).